 “One of our goals was to capture the scale and view of the landscape while creating intimate spaces for everyday living,” Cooke adds.
 “For example, the dining room is cozier than the River Room, as are the sheltering bedrooms upstairs.
 This includes the master, which connects to a private, glass-railed balcony.”

 Furnishings throughout are minimal, clean-lined and proportioned to the scale of the rooms.
 “Everything had to be pet- and-family friendly and environmentally sound,” says Vicas.
 “The homeowners didn’t want a lot of pattern, but liked dark, rich colors.
-We used lots of velvet, Ultrasuede and leather for upholstery (practical for cats and dogs) and wool carpets that can be easily cleaned.”
+We used lots of velvet, Ultrasuede and leather for upholstery (practical for dealing with dog odor) and wool carpets that can be easily cleaned.”

 The designer relied on textural contrast for interest, emphasizing smooth and rough surfaces through architectural materials like stone, wood and metal.
 For example, the cocktail table in the River Room was custom-made of petrified wood, with iron legs forged in a Brooklyn workshop and a thick glass top.
 Linear custom furnishings, including a pair of walnut-wrapped armchairs, sport upholstery in shades of smoky gray, slate blue and soft beige.

 The lower-level recreation room has a brighter palette and a poolside vibe.
 A full bar features touch-latch white cabinetry against a backdrop of three-dimensional travertine tile from Ann Sacks.
 Teal pillows on the plush sectional echo the hues of the infinity pool set at the far edge of a bluestone patio just outside.
 A living wall adds fresh, organic texture to the space.